 Appearance and Colour

-  This is a Chartreux group illustrated in an article in Country Living in 1935.
-It was taken by Christine Léger, so they must be Belle-Île cats.
+This a Chartreux group illustrated in an article in Country Living in 1935.
+It was taken by Christine Léger, so these must be Belle-Île cats.
 The article noted that these cats were extremely elegant, that the males were very muscular and very powerful, and that the females had the same abundance of strength.

 Growth and maturity

 The Chartreux is classed as a large domestic cat.
 The males are usually much larger than the females and are slower to mature.
 Female Chartreux take about 3 to 4 years to reach their full size of up to 4-4.5 kg.
 Male Chartreux can take 4 or 5 years to reach their full size of up to 6-6.5 kg.
 As the male matures, his head and body broaden, he develops jowls, and his coat becomes thicker and woollier.
 These are relatively long-lived cats, living on average 15 years.

 Despite its rather teddy-bear good looks, the Chartreux are not fluffy toys.
 They are lively, sturdy and agile cats whose ancestors had to struggle to survive in the wild and they still bear reminders of that determined behaviour.
 They play in short spurts, sleeping and relaxing the rest of the time.
 They are creatures of habit and enjoy and expect the same games and rituals day after day.

 Chartreux are very intelligent, which has enabled them to switch from living in the wild in the past to quickly getting used to modern indoor life.
 They can problem solve and they can learn from each other and their unsuspecting humans.

 They are calm, observant, curious, non-aggressive, affectionate and good with children and other animals.
 They are athletic cats with a preference for being high up.
 They tend to bond with one person in their household, preferring to be in their general vicinity, though they are still loving and affectionate towards the other members of the household.